MovingBlocks/TempDoc/Modding-Guide.md

 Overview
 ---------------------------------------

-Our goal is for everything, including the very player object itself, to be in essence a "mod" - that is, fully modifiable or entirely replaceable without touching the game engine itself.
-Which itself casts the [[term "mod"|http://forum.movingblocks.net/threads/modding-terminology.344/]] into question a bit, as the core game will ship with multiple selections of "mods" making up different gameplay styles.
+Our goal is for everything, including the very player object itself, to be a content module - that is, fully modifiable or entirely replaceable without touching the game engine itself.
+The core game will ship with multiple selections of these "mods" making up different gameplay styles and players can then customize them further or create additional new content.

-Until we sort that out we'll just leave it alone and go along with making more content :-)

    * **What can currently be modded nicely**: Blocks and other in-game assets, world content through Components and Systems
    * **What can't be modded quite so nicely**: GUI components (a couple mods rely on matching UI changes in the engine), terrain generation and selection, game modes
+   * **Other comments:** Mods can use content from other mods but there is no formal dependency or version managing yet

-Note that in addition to "engine" type functionality outside the modding system there is also a "core" mod inside the system that holds what you'd typically think of as engine stuff, such as the player prefab itself, starting tools, doors and chests, etc. The `core.jar` that all lives in can be modified and distributed to friends to showcase fundamental changes made to the game.
+Note that in addition to the engine there is also a "core" module inside the modding system that holds what you might typically consider to be engine stuff, such as the player prefab itself, starting tools, doors and chests, etc. The `core.jar` all that lives in can then be modified and distributed to friends to showcase fundamental changes made to the game.

 Lots of changes are expected in this area, far more in the game than the documentation, so apologies in advance as this will end up going out of date regularly ... :P